codepath/android_guides/Configuring-a-Parse-Server.md

 <img src="http://imgur.com/snPqYkz.png"/>

+You can also setup [Robomongo](https://robomongo.org/) to connect to your remote mongo database hosted on Heroku to get a better data browser and dashboard for your app.

 ### Enabling Client SDK integration

 Make sure you have the latest Parse-Android SDK in your `app/build.gradle` file.
 It should be at least `1.13.0`: